yash1-coder/dissertation/FAQ.md

 If you need a larger quota you will need to provide a justification, and the support of your supervisor and/or the module team.

+See also the sections later on ignoring irrelevant files/folders and on how to deal with large data files.

 ## Push your changes

 You are strongly advised to push your changes to gitlab regularly